Starting an Airbnb in your home is easier than you think! Here is the ultimate guide for making extra income and how to start an Airbnb.

 - Waterproof Mattress cover

-Extras that guests appreciate: I find stainless steel mini appliances look great together and give a more luxury feel if you do not have a kitchen in your rental suite.
+Extras that guests appreciate: I find stainless steel mini appliances look great together and give a more luxurious feel if you do not have a kitchen in your rental suite.

 Mini Fridge: A small mini fridge that does not make much noise (some can gurgle all night long) try to place it in another room or as far from the bed as you can.
 We had a walk inclosed with shelving and we fit it into there.
 In fact, I made the walk-in closet into a mini kitchen with only a few items!